25 Other Ways to Say “How Was Your Day?”

 This works well when you know the person’s day has been hectic, and you want to acknowledge that while asking how they’re managing.

-Read This For More : 25 Other Ways to Say "Happy Sabbath"
+Read This For More : 25 Other Ways to Say "I Appreciate You"

 18. How has your workload been today?